Friday, June 5, 2026

 2. Signs.
 Jesus repeatedly stated that his miraculous signs also testified to the reliability of his teachings.
 But he also ironically criticized the generation of his time for wanting signs and miracles, stating that the only sign they would be given would be the sign of Jonah, implying his resurrection as the seal of his authority.

 I mention the above not to call into question the truth of Jesus being the true Messiah and Son of God, the Word of God, the King of Kings, Lord of Lords, God the Son.
-God, but to simply point to the lack of faith at the time of Jesus teaching.
+God.
+But to simply point to the lack of faith at the time of Jesus teaching.

 For us today, we too can easily fall into the religious status quo, relying on our pedigree for security, and potentially missing the possibilty of fellowship with others who are within the family of Christ.